valnim/numetricpy/README.md

-# numetric
+# numetricpy

-The numetric library provides a UnitValue class for representing physical quantities that have both a value and an associated unit.
+The numetricpy library provides a UnitValue class for representing physical quantities that have both a value and an associated unit.
 The UnitValue class overloads arithmetic operators such as +, -, *, and / to allow for easy manipulation and calculation of quantities with units.
 The class also overloads comparison operators such as ==, !=, <, <=, >, and >= to allow for comparison of quantities with the same units.